indrekots/indrekots.github.io/_posts/articles/2016-08-25-java-8-streams-an-introduction-the-get-you-up-and-running.md

 Stream<String> stream = Arrays.stream(names);
 {% endhighlight %}

+### Creating a Stream from values

+Instead of creating an array or a collection and then converting it into a Stream, it is possible to create a Stream directly using the static method `of()` in the Stream interface.

+{% highlight java %}
+Stream<String> stream = Stream.of("Lewis Carrol", "H.G.
+Wells", "Michael Ende");
+{% endhighlight %}

-streams from values, streams from arrays, streams from files, streams from functions Stream.of
+streams from files, streams from functions

 ## Stream operators